Security & Authentication

 • Header format: Authorization: Bearer <jwt>.

-• Signing: HMAC only (HS256/HS384/HS512) using the same JWT_SECRET configured in PgArachne.
+• Signing: HMAC only (HS256 / HS384 / HS512) using the same JWT_SECRET configured in PgArachne.

-• Required claims: db_role (string, non-empty) and db_name (string, must match /api/:database).
+• Required claims: db_role (string, non-empty) and db_name (string, must match the :database path segment).

 • Recommended claim: exp (Unix timestamp) for token expiration.